 Many people get on the ketogenic diet or low carb bandwagon believing that it will help them to lose weight and possibly gain energy.
 But if you are suffering from chronic fatigue or adrenal fatigue, it can make matters worse.

 If you are chronically fatigued and just feel plain tired all the time, it is very likely that you have adrenal fatigue, which is a condition in where the delicate balance of the hormones produced by the adrenal glands is thrown off.
-Unfortunately, eating too few carbohydrates, as is the case on the keto diet, can exacerbate the condition and cause more problems.
+Unfortunately, eating too few carbohydrates, as is the case on the keto diet, could exacerbate adrenal fatigue and cause more problems.

 How do you know if you have adrenal fatigue?